 It is “most excellent” to announce the return of some Windows 95 games by Sierra and Dynamix to Windows 7… and Windows 8… and even Windows 10!
 (Maybe Windows Vista too, but: Who cares?)

-For those of you not interested in any long-windedness or boring backstory, here is the link to the current patches home:
+For those of you not interested in any long-windedness or boring backstory, here is the link to the current home of the patches wiki:

 Click here for my complete

 For the nerds who just want the patch files, here are the links (but don’t ping me until you read the instructions on the wiki):

 - 3·D Ultra MiniGolf v1.0 and v1.1, English

 - 3·D Ultra MiniGolf v1.0 and v1.1, German

 - 3·D Ultra MiniGolf Deluxe v2.0, French (a.k.a.
 Minigolf Fantasy)

 - 3·D Ultra MiniGolf Deluxe Demo (complete and patched)

 - 3·D Ultra Pinball (install instructions found at above link)